More Than Period Cramps? 9 Endometriosis Symptoms You Should Know

 What are the symptoms of endometriosis?
 How does one know their pain is more than just period cramps?

-"The most common symptom of endometriosis is pain," explains Bayati.
+"The most common symptom of endometriosis is severe pain," explains Bayati.
 "Typically, women with endometriosis will have very painful menstrual cramps that may get worse over time.
 The period pain can be severe and tends to occur before the prior starts.
 They can have chronic pain in their lower back and pelvis.
 They can have deep internal pain during or after sex.
 They may have painful bowel movements or pain with urination during the menstrual period.
 They may also see blood in their stool or urine.
 They may also present only with infertility.
 Or, they may only present with digestive issues such as diarrhea, constipation, bloating or nausea during the menstrual period.
 Most importantly, they can have no symptoms at all and are diagnosed during a work up for infertility."

 Symptoms of Endometriosis